ibrahim-eshag/city-pulse/README.md

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app). to demonstrate an artificial app that helps users. to discover events.

 ## Steps to run the app
+#### Assuming the knowledge of cloning a project from github, having an environment to run the app.
 1. Install dependencies

    ```bash